carbon-language/carbon-lang/llvm/lib/CodeGen/README.txt

         sxth r3, r3
         mla r4, r3, lr, r4

-It also increase the likelyhood the store may become dead.
+It also increase the likelihood the store may become dead.

 //===---------------------------------------------------------------------===//